TeamFAPS/PS4-Kernel-Dumper/README.md

 Then in a new cmd line, to send the payload:
 	socat -u FILE:PS4-Kernel-Dumper.bin TCP:"PS4 IP":9020

-You can then trim out the socket prints or you could adapt it with 2 sockets, one for dumping, another for logging.
+You can then trim out the socket prints, or you could adapt it with 2 sockets, one for dumping, another for logging.

 ## Building

-To compile you have to use an updated payload sdk.
-For exemple: https://github.com/xvortex/ps4-payload-sdk
+To compile you have to use an updated payload SDK.
+For example: https://github.com/xvortex/ps4-payload-sdk

 ## Credits